thlorenz/replpad/README.md

 .help           Show this list of repl commands

 .hidden         [off] Set whether hidden properties are included during traversal of an object that is printed to the repl

 .highlight      [off] Toggles if syntax highlighted code is printed to the repl before being sourced

 .load           Load JS from a file into the REPL session

+.pack           Load your package.json dependencies and devDependencies into the repl context

 .save           Save all evaluated commands in this REPL session to a file

-.talk           [off] Toggles whether the file content is evaluated with scriptie-talkie when it is piped to the repl
 ```

 **Note:** commands that toggle a setting like `.compact` take a second parameter: `on|off`.
 If it is ommitted the state